algosup/2023-2024-project-4-sportshield-team-8/documents/qualityAssurance/testPlan.md

 #### 6.User Acceptance Testing (UAT)

-In the final phase, users or stakeholders test the software in a real-world environment to validate that it fulfills their needs and expectations.
+In the final phase, users or stakeholders test the software in a real-world environment to validate that it fulfils their needs and expectations.
 This testing typically occurs before the software is released into production.

 #### 7.User Feedback